PHPMailer/PHPMailer/examples/README.md

 *   [fakesendmail.sh](https://github.com/PHPMailer/PHPMailer/blob/master/test/fakesendmail.sh), part of PHPMailer's test setup, this is a shell script that emulates sendmail for testing 'mail' or 'sendmail' methods in PHPMailer.
 *   [HELO](https://usehelo.com), a very nice (commercial) mail server desktop app from BeyondCode.
 *   [msglint](http://tools.ietf.org/tools/msglint/), not a mail server, the IETF's MIME structure analyser checks the formatting of your messages.
+*   [MailHog](https://github.com/les-enovateurs/mailhog-examples), a Go-based email testing tool for developers with a web interface.
+You can use it with Docker and GitHub Actions to test your mails.
+The repository also contains a small part of PHPMailer's setup.

 Most of these examples use the `example.com` and `example.net` domains.
 These domains are reserved by IANA for illustrative purposes, as documented in [RFC 2606](http://tools.ietf.org/html/rfc2606).
 Don't use made-up domains like 'mydomain.com' or 'somedomain.com' in examples as someone, somewhere, probably owns them!